Moment magnitude scale

-The moment magnitude scale (MMS) was devised by scientists after the 1960 Chilean earthquake and the 1964 Alaskan earthquake that were so large that the Richter scale did not adequately show the magnitude and size of what happened during these great earthquakes.
+The moment magnitude scale (MMS) was devised by scientists after the 1960 Chilean earthquake and the 1964 Alaskan earthquake.
+These great subduction zone earthquakes broke along fault lines that were hundred of kilometers long.

 The moment magnitude scale in determining an earthquake's magnitude takes in "the entire moment" of the earthquake.
 The moment magnitude scale developed in recent years avoids the problem of gathering information from only one type of ground motion and not looking at all aspects of an earthquake.

 The Richter scale did not adequately show the magnitude and size of what happened during these two great earthquakes because it only measures the height of largest wave recorded on a seismogram to determine the magnitude of the earthquake.
 The Richter scale is an open-ended scale that becomes saturated when earthquakes near 9.0.

 The moment magnitude scale avoids many of the problems of these earlier scales.
 The moment of an earthquake is a physical quantity related to the total energy released during the earthquake.

 Map of the 1964 Great Alaska Earthquake USGS

 The moment magnitude includes the area of the fault rupture and slippage along the fault.
 It also includes the size of the seismic waves recorded on seismograms by seismographs.
 Formerly the United States Geological Survey used the Richter Scale when describing an earthquake's magnitude.